 Figure 3: Architecture Framework

-ARCHITECTING METHOD – An approach to creation of an architecture description e.g., existing architecture models, via evolution of the models, via sketching, digital or physical modeling process flow modeling, 3D, 2D digital or physical modeling or animating etc.
+ARCHITECTING METHOD – A systematic approach to create an architecture description e.g., existing architecture models, via evolution of the models, via sketching, digital or physical modeling process flow modeling, 3D, 2D digital or physical modeling or animating etc.

 ARCHITECTURE VIEW / VIEPOINT – ISO/IEC/IEEE 42010 (E) “Architecture description (Work product) expressing the architecture of a system for the perspective of specific system”.
 An architecture viewpoint frames one or more concerns of the stakeholders.
 Examples: